 Once you know what goes where, it’s much easier to ‘trim the fat’ from your week.

 By breaking down each day, you can pinpoint those wasted minutes that can stop you from doing what you really want to do.

 Of course, only you can decide what constitutes wasted time and what doesn’t; but the chances are you’ll be able to identify opportunities to use your time more efficiently.

 You can use your time management chart to time box certain tasks each week to ensure they get done.
 For example, you can, with practice, allocate an appropriate chunk of time to dealing with emails, batching phone calls or less exciting but still necessary tasks such as organizing office files.

 The same goes for those important-but-not-urgent things that you want to do to move or improve your position.

 Your circumstances are unique, so there’s no ‘one size fits all’ approach.
 But the basic idea is to produce a breakdown of your week according to what you do.

-The graphic below outlines a typical week in the life of a busy family man who runs a website. :)
+The graphic below outlines a typical week in the life of a busy family man who runs an online business. :)

 Obviously these are guidelines that provide a snapshot of the week.
 In reality, life isn't so easy to subdivide into neat little time portions.
 But a time chart is still effective as a tool to help you identify how you're using your time.

-You can use time management software or make your own time management chart using a simple spreadsheet.
+Make your own time management chart using a simple spreadsheet, either online or off.